-- What does national research on principal preparation, support, and retention note are important metrics for principal preparation programs? - What are national best practices around cultivating a principal pipeline? - What keeps principals in schools?

-- What is New Mexico's principal turnover rate? - What principal preparation programs exist in New Mexico? - What are the standards for principal preparation programs in New Mexico? - What did the principal evaluation team find in relation to principal preparation and support?
-What were their recommendations? - Where do principals come from in New Mexico? (within the school, outside)
+Historical/Literature Review: What does national research on principal preparation, support, and retention note are important metrics for principal preparation programs?
+What are national best practices around cultivating a principal pipeline?
+In-State Review: What is New Mexico's principal turnover rate?
+What principal preparation programs exist in New Mexico?
+What are the standards for principal preparation programs in New Mexico?
+What did the principal evaluation team find in relation to principal preparation and support?
+What were their recommendations?
+Where do principal preparation have Mexico? (within the opheral outpide) Data Required: Principal turnover Principal demographics PED principal retention supports Principal professional development offered by PED What are national best practices around cultivating a principal pipeline?
+What keeps principals in schools?
+Preparation and support?
+What were their recommendations?
+Where do principals come from in New Mexico? (within the school, outside) offered by PED